akshay-joshi/pgadmin4/docs/en_US/code_overview.rst

 Runtime
 *******

-The runtime is essentially based on NWjs having integrated browser and server which gave a much more "normal" application feel.
-Source code found in the **/runtime** directory in the source tree.
+The runtime is based on NWjs which integrates a browser and the Python server creating a standalone application.
+The source code can be found in the **/runtime** directory in the source tree.

 Web Application